anonthedev/notes-assignment/README.md

 ---

 ## Implementation Overview
-- **Frontend:** Built with Next.js App Router, React 19, and Tailwind CSS.
-Uses Shadcn for accessible components and Tiptap for the rich text editor.
+- **Frontend:** Built with Next.js App Router, Tailwind CSS, and Shadcn for accessible components and Tiptap for the rich text editor.
 - **Authentication:** Managed via Supabase Auth (email/password and Google OAuth).
 Session is handled in middleware and on the client.
 - **Notes API:** CRUD operations are handled via Next.js API routes (`/api/notes`).
 Each request checks user authentication with Supabase before accessing or mutating notes.
 - **AI Summarization:** GROQ's API is used to generate summaries for notes.
-The API key is securely stored in the environment variables.
 - **State Management:** Uses React Query (`@tanstack/react-query`) for efficient data fetching and cache management.
-- **Theming:** ThemeProvider and ThemeToggle provide light/dark mode.

 ---

 ## Deployment
 You can deploy this app on Vercel, Netlify, or any platform that supports Next.js.
 Make sure to set your environment variables in the deployment settings.

----

-## License
-MIT

 ---